 An Introduction to the Committee on Degrees in Folklore & Mythology

 The concentration in Folklore and Mythology is a liberal education in itself, and although most graduates of the program go on to successful careers in medicine, law, business, journalism, and other pursuits, an unusually large number of our alumni and alumnae teach and conduct research in a variety of academic departments.
 This concentration focuses on the study of society, past or present, through its cultural documents and artifacts, and uses a variety of methodologies drawn from the humanities and social sciences.
 To concentrate on a society’s folklore and mythology (on sub-national as well as national levels) is to understand how that group or community defines itself through stories, music, food, folktales, legends, dramas, dance, rituals, beliefs, proverbs, epics, myths, customs, law codes, festival celebrations, “wisdom literature,” and many other forms of expressive culture and artistic communication.
 To study the folklore and mythology of any group is to discover how that group identifies itself in relation to other groups.

 Founded in 1967 and the oldest undergraduate degree program in the field in this country, Folklore and Mythology at Harvard has produced many distinguished graduates.
 Students often form mutually supportive groups; student-faculty contact is by tradition — and structure — very close; and collegiality within the program is highly valued.

 Three central courses of the Concentration (General Education 1o97: Tradition, Performance, and Culture; FM 97: Fieldwork and Ethnography Folklore; and FM 98a: History and Theory of Folklore and Mythology) provide an introduction to the field of folkloristics, general knowledge of the theories and methods of the field, as well as a survey of ethnographic field methods and ethnological methodology.
-Three more courses from among the Folklore and Mythology offerings (e.g., Witchcraft, Swahili Women Storytellers, African Folklore in the New World, Legend, Myth, Dance as a Site of Cultural and Personal Meaning, The Mythic Imagination) round out the core folklore courses.